 The examples above illustrate the difference between survey audiences that we can directly target by their reported demographic data alone versus those more specific audiences that require an in-survey qualifying question.
-More nuanced audiences, like those illustrated in the right column, are more challenging to reach consistently.
+More nuanced audiences, like those illustrated in Example 2 above, are more challenging to reach consistently.
 If we don’t have historic data on highly specific audiences, your fielding expert will run a combination incidence test and soft launch to determine the depths of our reach.

 Are you thinking globally for your next survey project?
 While the majority of our market research is conducted in the United States, we can assist with international studies in 100+ countries by leveraging our integrated partner panels.